Thursday October 11, 2018

 The most problematic subplot involves Jerry’s father, who wants to kill himself because he, too, is now bankrupt.
 Instead, his son suggests he make a play for Miss Monica.
 The father’s idea of “making a play” is to be the grinning lothario mentioned above.

 Increasingly absurd, the movie reaches a face-palm crescendo when both Jerry’s dad and Jerry’s boss threaten suicide unless Miss Monica (Huang in drag) marries them.
 So a wedding is staged where she agrees to marry both.
 Except she doesn’t.
 Instead, she (Huang in drag) counsels the crowd against the pursuit of wealth.
 I.e., the movie has everyone pursuing wealth and its message is: Don’t pursue wealth.
-And the message is coming from a company making hundreds of millions off so-so comedies.
+This message brought to you by a company making hundreds of millions off so-so comedies.

 That said, Huang’s (or the Chinese government’s) finger-wagging speech leads to my favorite part of the movie.
 Huang’s ex and her fiancé happen to be on the island, and both wind up at the wedding.
 After Monica’s/Huang’s speech about being true to yourself, the fiancé stands and applauds this important message—then quickly declares his love for Miss Monica and asks for her hand in marriage.
 This is followed by a flurry of similar offers from other guests, including one foreigner pushing his child forward and saying, “Say hi to your new mommy!”

-At this point, with Monica/Huang in wedding dress pursued by a greedy crowd, there’s almost a “It’s a Mad, Mad, Mad, Mad World” vibe to the movie.
+At this point, with Monica/Huang in wedding dress pursued by a greedy crowd, there’s almost a “It’s a Mad, Mad, Mad, Mad World” vibe.
 Would that it were that funny.